stodolkiewicz/mastering-kafka-streams-book/tests/src/main/java/com/streams/windows/README.md

 When the record reached Kafka broker.

 ## Tumbling Windows
+A series of fixed-size windows which do not overlap.

 Fixed-size, non-overlapping windows: [0-60), [60-120), [120-180)...

 **Grace Period** - extra time to accept late records (but with event time within the window) after window closes

+**Result Emission** - by default, Kafka Streams emits results as records arrive (controlled by commit.interval.ms, cache.max.bytes.buffering, linger.ms), not when window closes.
+To emit only after window closes, use `.suppress(Suppressed.untilWindowCloses())`

+**Wall Clock Time** - real system time (like System.currentTimeMillis()).
+Used to determine when windows close, grace periods end, punctuations trigger.
+In tests, controlled by `testDriver.advanceWallClockTime()`

 Example:
 - Window [0-60s), grace 20s